-Packed with spiced, gooey cheese, these roasted and fried jalapeños gain depth from a char under the broiler and a crispy crust from the bread crumb coating.
+Packed with a spicy, cheesy filling, these roasted and fried jalapeños gain depth from charring under the broiler and a crispy crust from the bread crumb coating.
+This recipe first appeared in the 2012 SAVEUR 100, with the article Homemade Jalapeño Poppers.

 - 2 tbsp. canola oil, plus more for frying